Milan Malpensa Airport, Italy

-One of the downsides of this airport is that it is quite far away from Milan’s city centre.
-It is located 25 miles (40 km) to the northwest of Milan.
+One of the downsides of this airport is that it's quite far away from Milan’s city centre.
+It's located 25 miles (40 km) northwest of Milan.

 Malpensa Airport has two terminals which are quite far apart, so we recommend checking which terminal you fly out of because the bus or train to get to each terminal can vary.
 If you do make a mistake and go to the wrong terminal, don’t worry since both terminals are connected by a free shuttle that runs every 7 minutes.

 Normally most traditional airlines fly from Terminal 1, and Terminal 2 is for low-cost airlines, especially EasyJet.

 Getting to Milan from Malpensa Airport